Age-related macular degeneration (AMD)

 Difficulty recognizing faces

-Straight lines appearing wavy (metamorphopsia)
+Straight lines that appear curved (metamorphopsia)

-Dark or blank spots in central vision
+Dark or white spots in central vision

-Risk Factors for AMD:
+Risk factors for AMD:

 Smoking, which doubles the risk

-High blood pressure and elevated cholesterol
+High blood pressure and high cholesterol

-Screening and Diagnosis of AMD at Altitude Optometry in Gatineau
+Screening and Diagnosis of AMD

 Quit smoking